valenciac/valenciac.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Applied Economics PhD candidate at the University of Illinois at Urbana-Champaign.
-My research interests are labor economics and migration policy.
+I am a Ph.D. candidate in Agricultural and Applied Economics at the University of Illinois at Urbana-Champaign.
+My research focuses on labor economics and migration policy.

-In my dissertation I study the following research questions: 1) How do farmers respond to increasing labor costs to hire migrant workers?
-2) Can soft skills mitigate hiring discrimination?
-3) Are demographic characteristics relevant for promotion and retention in academia?
+In my Job Market Paper I study visa regulations that increase the cost to hire foreign temporary workers in US agriculture and how they affect the domestic labor market and farm choice of inputs.

 I am on the 2025-2026 Job Market.